mikeonak/bankruptcy/README.md

      X62 (short-term liabilities *365) / sales
      X63 sales / short-term liabilities
      X64 sales / fixed assets

-The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).
+The classification goal is to predict if there is the increased default risk.

-Based on client data, we can estimate probability of making deposit and decide if phone call to the client make sense Repo contains:
+Repo contains:

 readme.md